-Classics Library Policies
+Classics Library Access

 - If you are visiting the Library, please note that the Circulation Area, the main Reading Room, and the Palaeography Room are wheelchair accessible.
-However, the mezzanine and the book stacks on the lower floors are not.
+However, the Mezzanine and the book Stacks on the lower floors are not.
 For those areas, material retrieval services are available.
 Please consult Circulation staff for assistance or call 513-556-1315.
 Most UC libraries are wheelchair accessible, though not all.
 Please contact each library directly to inquire about accessibility and available services.
 See a complete list of libraries.

 Thank you for your cooperation.